-The awards granted on the 4 June 2015 will vest in three years (with 50% of the vested shares deferred for a further two years) and will be subject to satisfaction of the Performance Conditions which are set out below and divided into three tranches:
+The awards to be granted in June 2017 will vest in June 2020 (with 50% of the vested shares deferred for a further two years) and will be subject to satisfaction of the performance conditions over the three year financial period ended 31 December 2019:

-- 20% of the award shall be assessed by reference to a target total shareholder return ("TSR").
-If the top end of the TSR target is met (currently anticipated to be if the Company is ranked equal to or better than the upper quarter total shareholder return of selected comparator companies, see below) all 20% of the award tranche shall vest.
+- TSR: 20% of the award shall be assessed by reference to a target total shareholder return ("TSR").
+If the top end of the TSR target is met (if the Company is ranked equal to or better than the upper quarter total shareholder return of selected comparator companies, see below) all 20% of the award tranche shall vest.
 If the Company is ranked at the median level in a table of comparator companies by reference to TSR, 25% of the award tranche shall vest (i.e. 5% of the award).
-Proportionate amounts of the award tranche will vest for results in between. - The comparator group is as follows: Agnico Eagle Mines Ltd, AngloGold Ashanti, Centerra Gold, Eldorado Gold, Gold Fields Ltd, Kinross Gold Corporation, IAMGOLD Resources Inc, Petropavlovsk, Polyus Gold, Randgold Resources, Yamana Gold, Inc, Acacia Mining plc/African Barrick, Alacer Gold, B2 Gold Corp and Endeavour Mining; - 50% of the award shall be assessed by reference to absolute growth in earnings per share ("EPS").
-If a compound annual growth rate in EPS of the Company of 12% is achieved, all 50% of the award tranche shall vest.
-If a compound annual growth rate in EPS of the Company of 8% is achieved 25% of the award tranche shall vest (i.e. 12.5% of the Award).
+Proportionate amounts of the award tranche will vest for results in between - The comparator group is as follows: Agnico Eagle Mines Ltd, AngloGold Ashanti, Centerra Gold, Eldorado Gold, Gold Fields Ltd, Kinross Gold Corporation, IAMGOLD Resources Inc, Petropavlovsk, Randgold Resources, Yamana Gold, Inc, Acacia Mining plc, Alacer Gold, B2 Gold Corp and Endeavour Mining. - Mineral Reserves: 30% of the award shall be assessed by reference to mineral reserve replacement and growth.
+Reserve replacement is calculated based on the cumulative reserve estimates (from June 2016 to the most recent reserve estimate prior to vesting) compared with the cumulative reserves mined from 31 December 2016 to 31 December 2019.
+All 30% of the award will vest if the ratio is 100%.
+25% of the award tranche will vest if the ratio is at least 75% (i.e. 7.5% of the award). - EBITDA: 20% of the award shall be assessed by reference to compound growth in EBIDTA over the three year period to December 2019.
+If a compound annual growth rate of 3.5% of EBITDA is achieved by 2019, all 20% of the award tranche shall vest.
+If EBIDTA in 2019 is maintained at the levels achieved in 2016, 25% of the award tranche shall vest (i.e. 5% of the award).
 Proportionate amounts of the award tranche will vest for results in between.
-With the onset of profit share (expected from 2017) likely to impact the growth of EPS, the Remuneration Committee will have the discretion to make a fair and equitable adjustment, if necessary, to reflect the impact of profit share when assessing the growth over the period of the grant.
-Any such adjustment will be discussed with key shareholders at the time; and - 30% of the award shall be assessed by reference to compound growth in gold production.
-If a compound annual growth rate of 10% of gold production is achieved, all 30% of the award tranche shall vest.
-If a compound annual growth rate of 6% of gold production is achieved 25% of the award tranche shall vest (i.e. 7.5% of the award).
-Proportionate amounts of the award tranche will vest for results in between.
+The performance criteria will be assessed based on the financial year ended 31 December 2019. - Gold Production: 30% of the award shall be assessed by reference to compound growth in gold production over the three year period to December 2019.
+If a compound annual growth rate of 3.5% of gold production is achieved by 2019, all 30% of the award tranche shall vest.
+If gold production in 2019 is maintained at the levels achieved in 2016, 25% of the award tranche shall vest (i.e. 7.5% of the award).
+Proportionate amounts of the award tranche will vest for results in between. - As Sukari reaches optimum production rates, the relative year-on-year rate of growth slows.
+Maintaining production rates at this optimum level still represents an award, with an appropriate incentive to further improve production rates through efficiency and optimization.